-Intercollegiate competition in the sport of basketball.
+5 hours lecture, 5 hours laboratory Intercollegiate competition in the sport of basketball.
 Instruction in specific skills, performance techniques and strategies, as well as daily practice, development of physical fitness, team travel and competition against other collegiate institutions.
 Open to all students who wish to compete at the intercollegiate level.
-Athletic insurance fee is required.
-CSU, UC credit limit
+Athletic insurance fee is required upon enrollment.
+May be repeated three times.

-207 ADVANCED TECHNIQUES AND STRATEGIES OF INTERCOLLEGIATE 1 UNIT BASKETBALL level.
-Athletic insurance fee is required.
-CSU, UC credit limit
+207 ADVANCED TECHNIQUES AND STRATEGIES OF INTERCOLLEGIATE BASKETBALL

 Instruction and practice in advanced techniques and strategies of basketball.
 By incorporating game experience, students will formulate an understanding of the different styles of play.
 Also serves as the off-season preparation course for the intercollegiate team.
-CSU, UC credit limit

-209 INTERCOLLEGIATE CROSS-COUNTRY 2 UNITS
+209 INTERCOLLEGIATE CROSS-COUNTRY

-Prerequisite: Tryout

-Corequisite: None

-Recommended Preparation: None

-5 hours lecture, 5 hours laboratory
+2 LINITS

-Open to students with advanced cross s-country

-skills who wish to compete at the intere- collegiate
+Open to students with advanced cross-country skills who wish to compete at the intercollegiate level.
+Athletic insurance fee is required upon enrollment.
+May be repeated three times.